NER class P2,P3, LNER class J26/27 loco and tender chassis.

 3 The all new chassis is our first chassis for an 0-6-0 tender loco and is compensated on all 6 loco driving wheels.
 We have achieved this by mounting the leading driving axle in hornblocks and the other two pairs work in a compensation unit incorporating the drive train and a motor mount for a Mashima motor.

-4 We still use the tried and proven 54:1 2-stage gearbox and Mashima 1420 motor for (not supplied) EM gauge and either a 1220 or 1020 motor for OO versions.
+4 We still use the tried and proven 40:1 2-stage gearbox and Coreless 1219 motor (not supplied) for all gauges

 5 The coupling rods are made up from 8 etched pieces and pivot on the crankpins.